Treasurer Walker Stapleton is running for Colorado governor. What that means.

 In a slickly produced video, he calls himself a “common sense Colorado conservative” who believes in limited, accountable government and he uses the phrase out on the campaign trail when talking to voters.
 He told a crowd of Republicans in Fort Lupton that he voted for President Donald Trump, and supports him.
 “It makes no sense to me why people are so intent on beating up the leader of our country,” he said.

-For good or ill, one issue he is likely to face in the Republican primary and a potential general election is his connection to Bush World.
+For good or ill, one issue he faces in the Republican primary and a potential general election is his connection to Bush World.
 On the day he announced, his then-rival Republican George Brauchler, an Arapahoe-area district attorney, took a swipe at his relationship with the Bushes.
 (Brauchler later dropped out of the race in November to run for attorney general instead.)

 — George Brauchler (@GeorgeBrauchler) September 24, 2017

-Stapleton will have no trouble raising money because of his family ties and sitting with the GOP establishment as a statewide Republican office holder in a battleground state with a purple hue.
+Stapleton is having no trouble raising money because of his family ties and his sitting with the country club GOP high order as a statewide Republican office holder in a battleground state with a purple hue.

-But the money associated with helping him has already drawn scrutiny.
+He has also raised the most money as any non-self-funding Republican candidate.
+But the money associated with helping him has drawn scrutiny.

-While six other Republican candidates filed paperwork to become official candidates— and expressed their intentions to run in public and in the press— Stapleton waited.
-In February, he told The Colorado Independent, “As soon as you’re an announced candidate for something … suddenly have terrible body odor and nobody wants to be around you.”
+While around a half dozen other Republican candidates filed paperwork to become official candidates— and expressed their intentions to run in public and in the press— Stapleton waited.
+Last February, he told The Colorado Independent, “As soon as you’re an announced candidate for something … suddenly have terrible body odor and nobody wants to be around you.”

 But not announcing also allowed Stapleton to help raise money for an independent spending group called Better Colorado Now.
 Those who have given money to the group include people in the construction and engineering business in Montana, the financial sector in Los Angeles, New York and Florida, and the real estate business in Aspen.
 A public document from April stated the group’s purpose was “To oppose Ed Perlmutter for governor.”
 Perlmutter dropped out of the governor’s race on July 11.
 Less than a week later the Better Colorado Now group changed its purpose to opposing “Democrat candidates for governor,” according to paperwork filed with the secretary of state.